sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ```

-We can see that we have three sections in the `profile.ini` file, one for each
+The `profile.ini` file has three sections, one for each plugin that we use.
+We
-plugin that we use.
-We pass in one parameter to each plugin.
-Don't worry
+pass in one parameter to each plugin.
+Don't worry exactly what it all means just
-exactly what it all means just yet.
+yet.
 We will explain it all when the time comes.

-Next we will add the file that will act as a template for your new module.
+Next we add the file that will act as a template for your new module.
 Create a file called `Module.pm` which, you'll notice, happens to be the name we
 used for the `template` parameter above.
 Add the following lines to the file:

 ```

-package {{$name}};
+package {{$dist->name}};
 use strict;
 use warnings;